-The Working Party was able to reach agreement on certain principles governing document production because practices in international arbitration can be, and have been, harmonised to a large extent.
-The Working Party was guided by several principles:
+The 1999 Working Party was able to reach agreement on certain principles governing document production because practices in international arbitration can be, and have been, harmonised to a large extent.
+The 1999 Working Party was guided by several principles:

-1. Expansive American- or English-style discovery is generally inappropriate in international arbitration.
+Expansive American-or English-style discovery is generally inappropriate in international arbitration.
 Rather, requests for documents to be produced should be carefully tailored to issues that are relevant and material to the determination of the case.

-2. At the same time, however, it was believed that there is a general consensus, even among practitioners from civil law countries, that some level of document production is appropriate in international arbitration.
-According to some of the most frequently used general rules, arbitral tribunals are to establish the facts of the case "by all appropriate means".4 This includes the competence of the arbitral tribunal to order one party to introduce certain documents, including internal documents, into the arbitral proceedings upon request of the other party.
+At the same time, however, it was believed that there is a general consensus, even among practitioners from civil law countries, that some level of document production is appropriate in international arbitration.
+According to some of the most frequently used general rules, arbitral tribunals are to establish the facts of the case by all appropriate means.7 This includes the competence of the arbitral tribunal to order one party to introduce certain documents, including internal documents, into the arbitral proceedings upon request of the other party.
 Even in some civil law countries, a State court is entitled to order the production of internal documents, either upon request of one party or because it sees the need for these documents itself.

-3. The revised text of the IBA Rules provides that requests to produce are to be directed both to the arbitral tribunal and to the other parties.
+The IBA Rules provides that requests to produce are to be directed both to the arbitral tribunal and to the other parties.
 In the first instance, a party is to produce all documents requested in its possession, custody or control as to which it makes no objection (Article 3.4).
 However, the decision on the scope of document production-whether or not a party must introduce internal documents into the arbitral proceedings against its will-shall lie solely with the arbitral tribunal.
-Therefore, only the arbitral tribunal has the competence to make a decision on the request if the receiving party refuses to produce the requested documents voluntarily.
+Therefore, only the arbitral tribunal has the competence to decide on the request if the receiving party refuses to produce the requested documents voluntarily.

-4 E.g., ICC Rules, Article 20(1); LCIA Rules, Article 22.1(c).
+7 E.g., ICC Arbitration Rules, Article 25(1); LCIA Arbitration Rules, Article 22(1)(iii).

-4. The scope of the permissible document request is also limited by certain objections described in Article 9.2 (see the discussion of these objections below) or the failure to satisfy the requirements set forth in Article 3.3.
+The scope of the permissible document request is also limited by certain objections described in Article 9.2 and (as added by the 2020 Review Task Force) 9.3 (see the discussion of these objections below) or the failure to satisfy the requirements set forth in Article 3.3.
 A party may raise any of the reasons for objection in opposing the document request.
 If it does so, the arbitral tribunal may first invite the relevant parties to consult with each other with a view to resolving the objection (Article 3.6).

-5. If the objection is not resolved by means of such consultation, either party may request the arbitral tribunal to make a decision as to whether or not any of these objections apply as well as a decision on the propriety of the request for production itself (Article 3.7, formerly Article 3.6).
-The arbitral tribunal shall order the production if it is convinced, first, that the issues that the requesting party wishes to prove are relevant to the case and material to its outcome; second, that none of the reasons for objection set forth in Article 9.2 applies; and, third, that the requirements of Article 3.3 have been satisfied.
+If the objection is not resolved by means of such consultation, either party may request the arbitral tribunal to decide as to whether or not any of these objections apply as well as a decision on the propriety of the request for production itself (Article 3.7).
+The arbitral tribunal shall order the production if it is convinced, first, that the issues that the requesting party wishes to prove are relevant to the case and material to its outcome; second, that none of the reasons for objection set forth in Article 9.2 or 9.3 applies; and, third, that the requirements of Article 3.3 have been satisfied.